Staphylococcus/brain-from-brane/docs/glossary.md

 ## **O**

+### Organizational Agency
+The capacity for systems to guide behavior and organize material substrates through structural influence, efficiency advantages, and energetic favorability rather than through meaning-making or intentional persuasion.
+Any system exhibiting non-entropic organization of matter/energy/information possesses measurable organizational agency, which operates through stabilization mechanisms and template effects.
+Organizational agency is distinguished from [semantic agency](#semantic-agency), which requires the specific developmental sequence of thermodynamic coupling → autocatalytic networks → autopoietic organization → proto-semantic processing.

 ### Organizational Information
 Intermediate-level information patterns that structure the arrangement and interaction of material components, representing crystallized organizational templates that coordinate complex system behavior.

 ### Outward Stabilization Propensity
 **A fundamental principle where self-stabilizing patterns extend their organizational influence to their surrounding environment.** This process operates through **structural constraint propagation**, where a pattern imposes its inherent structure onto a receptive substrate.
-It is not merely passive resistance but an active extension of order that functions through mechanisms like boundary stabilization, template effects, and structural recruitment.
+It is not merely passive resistance but an active extension of order that functions through mechanisms like boundary stabilization, [template effects](#template-effects), and structural recruitment.
 This propensity drives both information system expansion and agent-environment coupling.

 ---